realnews-gateway/emergency-publishing-system/emergency-channel/ingest/overview.md

 The Ingest module operates at the lowest trust level:

-- All incoming content is considered untrusted
+- All incoming content is untrusted
-- No assumptions about source reliability
+- No assumptions are made about source reliability
 - Validation and normalization occur before any internal processing
 - Sensitive metadata is stripped or minimized
+- No identity, transport, or behavioral metadata is retained

-This ensures that malicious or malformed content cannot compromise the system.
+This ensures that malformed or malicious content cannot compromise the system.

 ---